Property Tax Protection Program

 Texas property owners should protest annually since Correcting an error in the appraisal district’s description of your property can reap savings in future years.

-Hidalgo County Protests by Property Type
+HCAD Protests by Property Type

 As observed in previous graphs, single family homes are the No. 1 target of protests.
 While this makes sense mathematically due to how common homes are compared to other pieces of property, it should be noted that businesses were once protested more.
 This is a sure sign of rising and inaccurate property values and tactics.
-33,776 single family homes were protested in some manner in 2023, 7,044 more than in 2022.
+29,530 homes were protested in some manner in 2024, down from the record of 33,776 from 2023, but still in the No. 2 spot for the county’s history.

 Value of Property Protested by TypeSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.